 What Causes an Ectopic Pregnancy?

-An ectopic pregnancy results from a fertilized egg's inability to work its way quickly enough down the fallopian tube into the uterus.
+An ectopic pregnancy usually happens because a fertilized egg wasn't able to quickly move down the fallopian tube into the uterus.
 An infection or inflammation of the tube might have partially or entirely blocked it.
-Pelvic inflammatory disease (PID), which can be caused by gonorrhea or chlamydia, is a common cause of blockage of the fallopian tube.
+Pelvic inflammatory disease (PID), which can be caused by gonorrhea or chlamydia, is a common cause of fallopian tube blockage.

-Endometriosis (when cells from the lining of the uterus implant and grow elsewhere in the body) or scar tissue from previous abdominal or fallopian surgeries can also cause blockages.
-More rarely, birth defects or abnormal growths can alter the shape of the tube and disrupt the egg's progress.
+Endometriosis (when cells from the lining of the uterus implant and grow elsewhere in the body) or scar tissue from previous abdominal or fallopian surgeries also can cause blockages.
+More rarely, birth defects can change the shape of the tube and hurt the egg's progress.

-If you arrive in the emergency department complaining of abdominal pain, you'll likely be given a urine pregnancy test.
+If you go to the emergency department because of abdominal pain, you'll probably be given a urine pregnancy test.
 Although these tests aren't sophisticated, they are fast — and speed can be crucial in treating ectopic pregnancy.

 Even with the best equipment, it's hard to see a pregnancy less than 5 weeks after the last menstrual period.
 If your doctor can't diagnose ectopic pregnancy but can't rule it out, he or she may ask you to return every few days for blood work and an ultrasound until it is clear whether or not there is an ectopic pregnancy.